Recursive Construction of Confidence Regions: Appendix

-We finish this section with providing a brief discussion regarding sufficient conditions for the Markov chain $X$ to be ergodic.
-Towards this end, first note that, in general, a transition kernel $Q$ possesses more than one invariant measures, and we quote the following structural result regarding the set of invariant measures of $Q$,
+\end{proposition} Next, we provide a brief discussion regarding sufficient conditions for the Markov chain $X$ to be ergodic.
+Let $Q:\cX\times\mathfrak{X}\to[0,1]$ be the transition kernel of $X$.
+A probability measure $\pi$ on $(\cX,\mathfrak{X})$ is called an invariant measure of $Q$ if

-\begin{proposition}\cite{varadhan2001} Let $Q:\cX\times\mathfrak{X}\to[0,1]$ be a (one step) transition kernel.
-Then, the set $\Pi_Q$ of all invariant probability measures of $Q$ is convex.
-Also, given a measure $\pi\in\Pi$, the system $(\cX^\bN,\mathfrak{X}^\bN, \bP^Q_{\pi},T)$ is ergodic if and only if $\pi$ is an extremal point of $\Pi$.
-Furthermore, any two ergodic measures are either identical or mutually singular. \end{proposition}